jmxpearson/duke-julia-ssri/README.md

     - type annotations: when you do and don't need them

 ## Other Topics
+- Language similarites / Best coding practices / avoiding "gotchas"
+    - Put everything in functions so as to avoid Julia's default global scoping
+    - Basic syntax comparisons with sister languages (Matlab, Python, R, etc.)
+    - Other "gotchas" might already be discussed above with the compilation details section
 - Importing datasets from other languages
     - Matlab/R/Stata/SPSS/SAS datasets
     - CSV files